-SIDEWALK CONSTRUCTION, WASHINGTON STREET FROM HARDEN HILL ROAD TO METCALF WAY (PHASE 2)
+SIDEWALK CONSTRUCTION, WASHINGTON STREET FROM HARDEN HILL ROAD TO WADSWORTH LANE (PHASE 2)

-Ideally, this project will construct a sidewalk (approximately 1,130 feet) on the southern side of Washington Street from Harden Hill Road to Metcalf Way.
-Two high-visibility crosswalks with ADA-compliant curb ramps will be installed across Wadsworth Lane and Metcalf Way.
+Ideally, this project will construct a five-foot-wide minimum sidewalk (approximately 1,130 feet) with granite curbing on the eastern side of Washington Street from Harden Hill Road to Wadsworth Lane.
+Two high-visibility crosswalks with pedestrian curb ramps will be installed across Wadsworth Lane and Harden Hill Road.
 This is part of a phased project to connect two points of interest - Halls Corner to Powder Point.

-SIDEWALK CONSTRUCTION, WASHINGTON STREET FROM METCALF WAY TO SHIPYARD LANE (PHASE 3)
+SIDEWALK CONSTRUCTION, WASHINGTON STREET FROM WADSWORTH LANE TO SHIPYARD LANE (PHASE 3)

-Ideally, this project will construct a five-foot-wide sidewalk (approximately 965 feet) on the southern side of Washington Street from Metcalf Way to Shipyard Lane.
-Two high-visibility crosswalks with ADA-compliant curb ramps will be installed across Metcalf Way and Shipyard Lane.
+Ideally, this project will construct a five-foot-wide minimum sidewalk (approximately 965 feet) with granite curbing on the eastern side of Washington Street from Wadsworth Lane to Shipyard Lane.
+Two high-visibility crosswalks with pedestrian curb ramps will be installed across Wadsworth Lane and Shipyard Lane.
 This is part of a phased project to connect two points of interest - Halls Corner to Powder Point.